tangentsoft/pidp8i/doc/cc8-manual.md

 ### <a id="vonn"></a>There Are No Storage Type Distinctions

-It may surprise you to learn that literals are placed in the same field as globals and the call stack.
-In addition, this does casue some problems in regard of the size limitations of the user programme.
-Unfortunately, the FORTRAN II / SABR system does allow any initialisation of COMMON storage in field 1.
-So, the literals have to be stored in the user programme page and are then copied into field 1.
+Literals are placed in the same field as globals and the call stack, rather that inline within the generated executable code.
+This may cause surprise size limitations of the user programs.

+CC8 does it this way because the FORTRAN II / SABR system does allow any initialisation of COMMON storage in field 1, so the literals have to be stored in the user program page and then be copied into field 1 at program initialization time.
 Various pointers to these regions are mainatined by the compiler.